mikey-7x/About-Termux/README.md

 🔗 Awesome-Termux List

 ---
+## 📜 Credits

+This repository serves as a comprehensive guide to using Termux effectively on Android devices.
+It curates tutorials, installation steps, usage tips, and best practices for various open-source tools.

+> I do not claim ownership or authorship of any of the third-party tools, scripts, or utilities referenced here.
+Full credit goes to the respective developers and maintainers of those tools.

+Special thanks to the creators and communities behind:

+Termux

+Proot-Distro

+Kali Linux

+Arch Linux ARM

+Ubuntu

+Various GitHub contributors and open-source developers

+This guide exists only to simplify the process of using those tools ethically, safely, and effectively for educational purposes.

-> Made with 💻❤️ by @mikey-7x – Keep hacking, keep learning!
+>This repository Made with 💻❤️ by @mikey-7x – Keep hacking, keep learning!

 ---